How it all got started

-This article describes how the physic garden evolved from original medical research interests of the owner and curator (Professor Elaine Perry) and a director (Dr Nicolette Perry), interactions with local medical herbalists, how it has been designed and constructed and is still developing, and what it offers in the way of research, public interest, education and different courses, workshops and developments.
-The curator has also penned a number of books on the physic garden from its origins to spell binding informative reads, grounded in science, on plants for the brain (available as e-books).
-The curator and director (pharmacognosist Dr Nicolette Perry) are also writing two other books ‘Botanical Brain Balms’ and ‘Create a Physic Garden’ out 2018.
+This article describes how the physic garden has evolved from original medical research interests of the curator (Professor Elaine Perry), interactions with local medical herbalists, how it has been designed and constructed and is still developing with volunteers, medical herbalists and a pharmacognosist (Dr Nicolette Perry), and what it offers in the way of research, public interest, education and different courses, workshops and developments.
+The curator has also penned a number of books on the physic garden from its origins to ‘spell binding’ informative reads, grounded in science, on plants for the brain (available as e-books).
+The curator Elaine is also currently writing another book ‘Grow Your Own Physic Garden’ with Valerie Laws and Nicolette Perry – who is has also just completed a new book with Elaine ‘Botanical Brain Balms: Essential Plants for Memory, Mood and Mind’.

-The below article is by the creator and curator of the physic garden, Professor Elaine Perry.
+The below article is by the curator of the physic garden, Professor Elaine Perry.